AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/events.md

 ## shoppingCartView

 Triggered when any cart page loads.
-[Full schema](https://github.com/adobe/magento-storefront-event-collector/blob/main/src/handlers/shoppingCart/viewAEP.ts).

 ### XDM event name